A video allegedly shows a dead mermaid which washed up on a beach in Florida, Bulgaria, or Hawaii. Is this real or fake?

 Below is a YouTube video explaining the connection of the dead Florida mermaid (and the dead Hurricane Ike mermaid) with Juan Cabana.

 A malicious Facebook app has also used images from the dead mermaid video to fool users into installing it.
 Both Facebook and Twitter users have been spotted posting links to the app with such headlines as, “Oh My God! dead mermaid was found up on the shores of Gators Pass located at west central coast of Florida……” Clicking the link prompts users to install a Facebook video app.
 This app is considered spammy at best, and possibly malicious.
 It is best not to install the app.
 If you have already installed it, remove the app promptly to avoid spamming your friends.

 In August 2014, a new “dead mermaid” video began circulating.
 This one was said to be discovered in River Vladaya, Bulgaria.
 The same mermaid was shown in a November 2014 video which claimed that a mermaid was found on a beach in Kilauea Falls, Hawaii.
 Watch the original “Bulgaria” video below.

-The mysterious creature above was not a mermaid washed ashore in Bulgaria, but a prop from the 2011 movie Pirates of the Caribbean: On Stranger Tides.
+The mysterious creature above was not a mermaid which washed ashore in Bulgaria or Hawaii, but a prop from the 2011 movie Pirates of the Caribbean: On Stranger Tides.
 That prop was created by special effects artist Joel Harlow.

 The “Dead Florida Mermaid” is actually a work of art entitled Valisna 2012 created by artist Juan Cabana.

 The “Dead Bulgaria Mermaid” (also reported to be the Hawaii Mermaid) is a movie prop created by a special effects artist.

 Originally published January 12, 2014